Credila vs IDFC FIRST Bank Education Loan: Rates, Limits & Key Differences

 What Affects Your Interest Rate

-Co-applicant's Credit Profile: Both lenders typically require a co-applicant with a CIBIL score of 700 or more to secure the best rates.
+• Co-applicant CIBIL Score: Both lenders typically prefer a CIBIL score of 700+ for the best rates.

-Income Stability and Debt-to-Income Ratio: A co-applicant's steady income and low existing debt can help secure rates at the lower end of the spectrum.
+• Income Stability: A co-applicant’s steady income and low existing debt help secure rates at the lower end of the range.

 Processing Fees and Other Charges